 U.S. SKI & SNOWBOARD

-CHIEF OF COURSE - ALPINE SEASON 2021
+CHIEF OF COURSE - ALPINE SEASON 2024

-PLEASE NOTE: The COVID-19 pandemic may require ski area management to implement procedures to protect the wellbeing of their employees and guests.
-These procedures may vary from venue to venue, county to county, and state to state.
-Procedures which impact your event operations and programs must be relayed to all event officials, Team Captains, and competitors.
+PLEASE NOTE: Procedures which impact your event operations and programs must be relayed to all event officials, Team Captains, and competitors.
 The procedures must - without question - be respected and observed.